petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 ### General Observations

-- API Information: Access action keys and endpoint details through your [API Explorer](../../../headless-delivery/consuming-apis/consuming-rest-services.md).
+- API Information: Access action keys and endpoint details through the [API Explorer](../../../headless-delivery/consuming-apis/consuming-rest-services.md).

-- Confirmation Messages: These are only available for Item Actions.
+- Confirmation Messages: These are only available for item actions.

 - Permissions: When an action is associated with a headless endpoint, the user must have the necessary permissions to use the endpoint (e.g. to edit the document).
 The information returned by the endpoint may vary depending on the user's permissions.

-- URL Interpolation: Use interpolated parameters in URLs to dynamically send information to the API.
+- URL Interpolation: Use interpolated parameters in URLs to send information dynamically to the API.
 Enclose parameterized values in curly braces `{}`.

-   For example, replace static values like `(...)externalReferenceCode=9ad3e87f-0a7b-4624(...)` with `externalReferenceCode={externalReferenceCode}` so the value is dynamically retrieved based on the item.
+   For example, replace static values like `(...)externalReferenceCode=9ad3e87f-0a7b-4624(...)` with `externalReferenceCode={externalReferenceCode}` so the value is retrieved dynamically based on the item.

 - URL Best Practices: Use relative URLs and try to make them as universal as possible.